adasomg/the-missing-clojure-intro/README.md

-# The Missing Clojure Intro (Windows) [originally published here](https://dev.to/adasomg/10-life-changing-minutes-with-clojure-windows-3ofl)
+# The Missing Clojure Intro (Windows) [originally on dev.to](https://dev.to/adasomg/10-life-changing-minutes-with-clojure-windows-3ofl)
 Clojure promises __unprecedented productivity__.
 Its devs boast __top salaries__.
 It's true!
 But before you ever get to that point you'll face __unprecedented confusion__.
 Understanding Clojure's tooling __is very challenging__.